 Up ahead the road narrowed.
-Power lines that crossed from one side to the other sagged dangerously low in the middle and the white marker posts with their red and white sparkling reflectors lined the sides, indicating the extremities of the available road surface.
+Power lines that crossed from one side of the road to the other, sagged dangerously low in the middle.
+The white marker posts with their red and white sparkling reflectors lined the sides, indicating the extremities of the available road surface.

-A long handled broom, wielded as required by the driver’s assistant, raised any drooping wires.
-And so with the problems solved, the whole lopsided load made slow, but steady, progress.
+A long-handled broom, wielded as required by the driver’s assistant, raised any drooping wires.
+And so, with the problems solved, the whole lopsided load made slow, but steady, progress forward.

-No matter how impossible a situation might appear there’s usually a solution if we work on it.
+No matter how impossible a situation might appear, if we apply a steady head to considering the problem, there’s usually a solution becomes available.